These TBI occupational therapy activities will help improve your independence after brain injury.

 7. Card Recall

-For this activity, select four playing cards in sequence (3 of clubs, 4 of clubs, 5 of clubs) and place in random order face up.
+For this activity, select four playing cards in sequence (3, 4, 5, and 6 of clubs) and place in random order face up.
 After five seconds turn the cards face down.

-As you improve increase the number of cards in the sequence, allowing one more second of view time for each card added, to a maximum of 7 cards.
+As you improve, increase the number of cards in the sequence, allowing additional viewing time for each card added, to a maximum of 7 cards.

 8. Sketch from Memory